Introduction

 This example showcases several things:

-• an example of how to integrate physics replication with bevy_xpbd.
-The physics sets have to be run in FixedUpdateSet::Main
+will be replicated automatically - an example of how to integrate physics replication with

-• The prediction behaviour can be adjusted by two parameters:
+on the server to enable this behaviour (if not, other players will be interpolated). - The prediction behaviour can be adjusted by two parameters:

-• correction_ticks: when there is a misprediction, we don't immediately snapback to the corrected state, but instead we visually interpolate from the current state to the corrected state.
+: when there is a misprediction, we don't immediately snapback to the corrected state, but instead we visually interpolate from the current state to the corrected state.
 This parameter helps make mispredictions less jittery.

 Priority

-This examples shows how lightyear can help with bandwidth management.
 See this chapter of the book.

 Lightyear can limit the bandwidth used by the client or the server, for example to limit server traffic costs, or because the client's connection cannot handle a very high bandwidth.
 You can then assign a priority score to indicate which entities/messages are important and should be sent first.